natestemen/natestemen/README.md

  - 🛀🏻 this is supposed to be relaxing, I don't just like bathing
  - 🚵🏻‍♀️ ride my bike

-I like thinking about quantum things, education, privacy, and what to do with my life.
-Still working on all of those, but it's a process... right?
+I like thinking about making quantum computing a reality for everyone, education/pedagogy, and privacy.

-When I'm not doing those things, I work as a "member of technical staff" at [Unitary Fund](https://unitary.fund).
+For work, you'll find me as a "member of technical staff" at [Unitary Fund](https://unitary.fund).

 my pronouns are he/they